 - Contracting officer’s continuing to ask for additional information or trying to offer low settlement does NOT by itself allow you to file an appeal?

-Court decisions show that both large and small businesses that file contract claims often make the most serious mistakes at the contracting officer level.
+Court decisions show that both large and small businesses that file government contract claims often make the most serious mistakes at the contracting officer level.
 The most common mistake is to submit and claim that has insufficient information, or does not assert all legal theories at the contracting officer level.
-As a result, the appeals court sides with the government in its motion to dismiss.
+As a result, the CBCA, ASBCA or COFC appeal courts side with the government in its motion to dismiss.

-When it comes to CDA claims on a federal government contract, at Watson & Associates, LLC, our team of government contract attorneys ensures that businesses can reduce liabilities and exposure for nonpayment of legitimate federal contract claims.
+When it comes to CDA claims on a federal government contract, at Watson & Associates, LLC, our team of Colorado and Washington DC government contract attorneys ensures that businesses can reduce liabilities and exposure for nonpayment of legitimate federal contract claims.
 The law firm offers over 30 years of combined experience to protect your federal projects and reputation while safeguarding your bottom line.

-Our claims litigation team includes several seasoned professionals who frequently practice within the various courts and understand how to craft sound legal arguments.
-We have earned a reputation for gaining favorable results for small businesses and large DOD contractors through vigorous legal advocacy.
+Our government contract claims litigation team includes several seasoned professionals who frequently practice within the various courts such as ASBCA, CBCA our Court of Federal Claims and understand how to craft sound legal arguments.
+Whether you are litigating about liquidated damages, construction delays or some other form of contract dispute, our government contract law firm has earned a reputation for gaining favorable results for small businesses and large DOD contractors through vigorous legal advocacy.

-Federal Contract Disputes Act Litigation and Appeal Services
+Federal Government Contract Claims & Dispute Resolution, Litigation and Appeal Attorneys Services

 - Preparing documentation that meets the Tucker Act and Contract Disputes Act requirements